Table of Contents

 2.2 Fulfillment of Business Objective

 Some firms are incorporated for a specific project or objective.
-Once the goal is achieved, dissolution becomes necessary.
+Once the goal is achieved, dissolution of firm becomes necessary.

 2.3 Continuous Losses and Business Non-Existence

-If the firm is incurring persistent losses and is no longer viable, dissolution may be the best option.
+If the firm is incurring persistent losses and is no longer viable, dissolution of firm may be the best option.

 2.4 Death or Insolvency of a Partner

-If a key partner passes away or becomes insolvent, the remaining partners may choose to dissolve the firm.
+If a key partner passes away or becomes insolvent, the remaining partners may choose for dissolution of firm.

 2.5 Internal Disputes Among Partners

-Conflicts and disagreements can make it impossible to operate smoothly, leading to dissolution.
+Conflicts and disagreements can make it impossible to operate smoothly, leading to dissolution of firm.

 2.6 Insolvency and Inability to Pay Debts

-If the firm cannot meet its financial obligations, it may be dissolved by a court order.
+If the firm cannot meet its financial obligations, it may enter into insolvency proceedings and got court order for dissolution of firm.

 2.7 Legal Violations and Fraudulent Activities

-If the firm operates in violation of the law, such as engaging in fraudulent activities, the government or court may order its dissolution.
+If the firm operates in violation of the law, such as engaging in fraudulent activities, the government or court may order for dissolution of firm.

 3. Types of Dissolution

-The dissolution of a partnership firm can take place in different ways:
+The dissolution of firm can take place in different ways:

 3.1 Voluntary Dissolution by Partners